Lydia and Tim visit V. Vale and his wife Marian Wallace at

 legend.

-first Punk Rock publication.
-It was published at City Lights
+Punk Rock publication.
+It was published at City Lights Bookstore,

-Bookstore, where Vale worked, and was funded by $100 each from
+where Vale worked, and was funded by $100 each from Lawrence

-Lawrence Ferlinghetti and Allen Ginsberg.
-In 1980, Vale launched
+Ferlinghetti and Allen Ginsberg.
+In 1980, Vale launched RE/SEARCH

-RE/SEARCH Publications.
-Vale is most likely the longest lasting
+Publications.
+Vale is most likely the longest lasting (and still

-(and still active) Punk publisher.
-Although Vale released books
+active) Punk publisher.
+Although Vale released books which include

-which include Jello Biafra, Henry Rollins, Lydia, and many other
+Jello Biafra, Henry Rollins, Lydia, and many other Punk notables,

-Punk notables, RE/SEARCH is actually best known for its impact on
+RE/SEARCH is actually best known for its impact on the total world

 About the Podcast